bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 The required parameters are:

-* app slug
+* app slug.
-* generic project file slug
+* generic project file slug.
-* generic project file attributes you wish to modify
+* generic project file attributes you wish to modify.

 For example, to make the uploaded file protected, you can set the `is_protected` flag of your file to `true`.